Un-average-Human/Holy-Tequila/README.md

 ## Why?
 Funni

+## THERE'S LORE?!!
+Um, not a good one but yes!
+Don Ramon has stolen your Holy Tequila given by the alcohol Gods themselves.
+He plans on injecting himself with it and become godly, but for that he needs to make said drink safe to consume.
+Fight his goons and face off against him to recover the holy drink.

 ## How to play?
-Erm, I added a tutorial for a reason, BUT if you are one of those that just SKIP the tutorial when you NEED it then yeah, I can tell you the controls.<br>
+Erm, I added a tutorial for a reason, BUT if you are one of those people that just SKIP the tutorial when you NEED it then yeah, I can tell you the controls.<br>
 <br>WASD to move
 <br>SPACE to jump
 <br>G to lock/unlock the mouse